Kaleida Health: Facilities

 In 2012, Kaleida and the State University of New York at Buffalo jointly built the Gates Vascular Institute building.
 It replaced Millard Fillmore Gates Circle Hospital, which was demolished in October 2015.
 The lower floors house a clinical facility run by Kaleida that includes an emergency room, outpatient, inpatient and medical imaging facilities.
-As of 2017, Kaleida Health oversees Upper Allegheny Health System, which comprises Brooks Memorial Hospital, Lakeshore Hospital, Olean General, Bradford Regional Medical Center, and Cuba Memorial Hospital.
+As of 2017, Kaleida Health oversees Upper Allegheny Health System, which comprises Brooks Memorial Hospital, Olean General, and Cuba Memorial Hospital.

 Patient safety concerns

 In July 2015, Consumer Reports produced a report on the prevalence of hospital-acquired infections and gave Kaleida hospitals a below average ranking in all but one category.
 The ranking was based on hospital-reported data provided to federal Centers for Disease Control and Prevention between October 2013 and September 2014.
 Kaleida Health was also cited by Medicare for having high rates of infections and other patient-safety problems.
 The Hospital Acquired Conditions Reduction Program, which was created as part of the Affordable Care Act, seeks to incentivize hospitals to improve patient safety by measuring rates of hospital-acquired infection and other patient safety metrics, and then penalizing hospitals that perform poorly.
 As a result of this program, Kaleida Health was penalized more than $1 million in 2016 through reduced Medicare payments.